Nobby's

 Nobby's is Australia's largest nuts brand, manufactured by The Smith's Snackfood Company, the Australian snacks division of PepsiCo.

 Nobby's products are typically sold in supermarkets as well as pubs.
-Their beer nuts pack claims to have at least 97% Australian ingredients while their peanut pack reports that they are "packed in Australia with less than 10% Australian ingredients".
+Their Beer Nuts pack claims to have at least 97% Australian ingredients while their peanut pack reports that they are "packed in Australia with less than 10% Australian ingredients".

 Description

 Nobby's Nuts was founded by Max 'Nobby' Noblet (1913–1995) in the 1950s.

 The brand is sold with a memorable double entendre tagline, "Nibble Nobby's nuts".
 It began to be advertised on Australian television in the 1980s, using a combination of real-life and animated scenes.

 The Nobby's brand was introduced to the UK and Ireland in 2005, launching a distinctive range of nuts and crisps products targeting male consumers.
 The UK range is positioned as "Fun, blokey and all about flavour, Nobby's is a range of Peanuts and Cashews that delivers straightforward satisfaction with a distinctive sense of humour."
-British advertising featured musician Noddy Holder, of rock band Slade, frustrated that pub-goers misheard the brand name for himself.
-The advert was only shown after the 9:00 pm watershed due to its risque humour.
+British advertising featured musician Noddy Holder, of the rock band Slade, frustrated that pub-goers misheard the brand name for himself.
+The advert was only shown after the 9:00 pm watershed due to its risqué humour.